-- Introduction that's this large document which outlines the laboratory part of Chem 351 including information on how to prepare for each experiment, keeping notes as well as grading and report writing issues. - Experiments each experiment has at least two parts to it: - o background information on the basis and context of the experiment. - experimental procedure describes the work to be carried out. - report templates are provided for some experiments where you "fill in the blanks" to complete your report. - Techniques these provide stand-alone descriptions of how to perform the various experimental techniques that are integral to each of the experiments.
-In some cases, you will use a particular technique several times across the semester (e.g. melting point determination).
+- Introduction that's this document which outlines the laboratory part of Chem 353 including information on how to prepare for each experiment, keeping notes as well as grading and report writing issues. - Experiments each activity typically has two or more documents for it: - o background information on the basis and context of the activity. - experimental procedure describes the work to be carried out during the laboratory session - report templates are provided for those experiments where you "fill in the blanks" to complete your written report. - Techniques these provide stand-alone descriptions of how to perform the various experimental techniques that are integral to each of the experiments.
+In some cases you may use a particular technique several times across the semester.

-NOTE : For safety reasons, no electronic devices (other than a simple calculator) are allowed on the laboratory benchtop work area.
+NOTE: For safety reasons, no electronic devices (other than a simple calculator) are allowed on the laboratory benchtop work area.